raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 FE BA
 ```

 Now to our algorithm.
-Rotating a quadtree is simpler than rotating an array of arrays.
+Rotating a quad tree is simpler than rotating an array of arrays.
 First, our test for indivisibility and the value of an indivisible cell remain the same, a happy accident:

 ```javascript
 const indivisible = (square) => square.length === 1;
 const value = (cell) => cell;
 ```

-Our `divide` function is insanely simple: QuadTrees are already divided in the manner we require:
+Our `divide` function is insanely simple: quad trees are already divided in the manner we require:

 ```javascript
 const divideQuadTree = (quadTree) => quadTree;
 ```

-And finally, our combine function does away with all the unecessary faffing about with zipping and concatenating.
+And finally, our combine function does away with all the unnecessary faffing about with zipping and concatenating.
 Here it is, along with our finished function:

 ```javascript
 const combineQuadTree = ([upperLeft, upperRight, lowerRight, lowerLeft]) =>